Plex plays Atari at its own game with classic titles on your TV

 Plex has joined up with Parsec to guarantee a smooth gaming experience; it’s set to offer a dizzying array of titles, including Asteroids, Centipede, Combat, Dark Chambers, and Desert Falcon.
 Many more titles are available – it basically includes any retro classic you can think of ever.

-Like the Atari VCS gaming machine for consoles, there are other examples of challengers riffing off the fallout from this inflection point for the gaming industry.
-T3 covered what looks set to be an upcoming Windows 10 handheld in the GPD WIN 3, which is looking to usurp the Nintendo Switch from its handheld thrown.
+Like the Atari VCS gaming machine for consoles, there are other examples of challengers riffing off the fallout from this inflection point that the gaming industry finds itself at currently.
+T3 covered what looks set to be an upcoming Windows 10 handheld in the GPD WIN 3, which is looking to usurp the Nintendo Switch from its handheld throne.

 Plex's plush arcade experience looks to take you back to simpler times before scalpers got their mitts on consoles and bots didn't exist.
 We think Plex Arcade should offer a really pleasant, low-latency, and very user-friendly piece of gaming escapism.
 We're certainly excited.